bfueldner/pykicad/doc/tutorial/AddingPartsTutorial.md

 ...|...|...|...|...|...|...|...|...|...

 In this file we define the association of templates or tables used to create a symbol.
 Each line or set of lines are combined to produce a KiCad symbol inside the component library of the same name as the master device file.
-For example, the file rf.csv will produce a KiCad library rd.lib containing the symbols listed in the csv.
+For example, the file `rf.csv` will produce a KiCad library `rf.lib` containing the symbols listed in the csv.

 The columns listed in the table below are common to the two generation strategies and are mandatory:

 Column|Description
 ------|------------
 symbol|name relative to the data/template or data/symbol director of the source file to use for the symbol